jsbrittain/slidev-quiz/README.md

 [Slides](https://jsbrittain.github.io/slidev-quiz/)

-Experimental quiz application built with [Slidev](https://sli.dev).
-Requires a WebSocket server ([slidev-quiz-server](https://github.com/jsbrittain/slidev-quiz-server)) - navigate to that page for deployment status.
-If deploying elsewhere or locally, modify the url in `components/QuizPlayer.vue` and `components/QuizHost.vue`.
-Uses `pixi.js` for rendering.
+Experimental quiz application built with [Slidev](https://sli.dev), `pixi.js` and WebSockets.
+Requires a WebSocket server specified by the (build-time) environment variable `VITE_WS_URL` (localhost:8080 by default).
+The WebSocket server is available at [slidev-quiz-server](https://github.com/jsbrittain/slidev-quiz-server) - navigate to that page for deployment information.